OssamaLouati/ossamalouati.github.io/README.md

 This is my personal website portfolio.

-Quite amusing if you're bored of the single-pdf-page resume.

 I'll also use it as a base website to link my future projects to it.